-However, the researchers are positive about one thing: If your cat is sick, then knowing if he has high or low levels of Vitamin D could predict how likely he is to survive.
+However, the researchers are positive about one thing: If your cat is sick, then knowing if they have high or low levels of Vitamin D could predict how likely they are to survive.

 All of this makes it tempting to consider giving your cat a Vitamin D supplement as a health insurance policy of sorts.